 This community fosters a space for continual development of self, teamwork, and leadership in an inclusive environment free of the presence and influence of alcohol, cannibas, and other drugs.

 Throughout your time in this residential learning community, you will explore various parts of Vermont, cultivate a wider understanding of what is included in the phrase “Outdoor Experience,” and hopefully create and maintain meaningful connections with your peers, mentors, and Vermont outdoors along the way.

-- Students placed Outdoor Experience will have the option to apply for an enhanced experience.
+- Current UVM students living in the Outdoor Experience Learning Community will have the option to apply for an enhanced experience.
 If admitted, students will receive additional benefits, including special programming options, leadership opportunities, and possibly an option to enroll in a seminar and earn credit.

 WHAT TO EXPECT